sunyatin/ASCEND/README.md

 # :dna: Input

-ASCEND requires that the input data is in EIGENSTRAT format (see https://reich.hms.harvard.edu/software/InputFileFormats).
+ASCEND requires that the input data is in EIGENSTRAT format (see https://reich.hms.harvard.edu/software/InputFileFormats). **Currently ASCEND does not accept _binary_ EIGENSTRAT files** (we plan to handle this format soon).
+If you have binary EIGENSTRAT file, please convert them to non-binary format using CONVERTF.

 The EIGENSTRAT format is comprised of three files:

 - `*.ind` A 3-column file with each individual on one row, and columns are (1) individual name, (2) individual sex (note that sex is not used for the ASCEND analysis), (3) population label
 - `*.snp` A 6-column file with each SNP on one row, and columns are (1) SNP name, (2) chromosome, (3) **genetic position (in Morgans or centiMorgans)**, (4) physical position (in base pairs), 5th and 6th columns are the ancestral/derived or reference/alternate alleles but these 2 columns are not taken into account for the ASCEND analysis